UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-portal.md

     For more detailed instructions, see the [*Getting Started Guide for UKCloud for Microsoft Azure*](azs-gs.md).

-2. Click **All services** in the favourites panel, then select **Disks** under the *Compute* section.
+2. In the favorites panel, select **All services**, then, in the *Compute* section, select **Disks**.

     ![All services - disks](images/azs-browser-allservices-disks.png)

-3. From the list, select the disk that you would like to create a snapshot from.
+3. From the list, click the name of the disk that you want to create a snapshot from.

     ![Disks blade](images/azs-browser-disks-list.png)

     > [!NOTE]
-    > Snapshots can only be created from managed disks.
+    > You can only create snapshots from managed disks.

 4. In the new blade for the selected disk, click **Create snapshot**.

     ![Create snapshot from disk - New Blade](images/azs-create-snapshot-disk.png)

-5. In the **Create snapshot** blade, enter the following information:
+5. In the *Create snapshot* blade, enter the following information:

     - **Name** - The name of the snapshot